-The present owners have been here since 1986 and state "a new owner before us dug out a basement and rewired and replumbed the house in 1971.
-That owner later sold the house to the Kilbournes.
 A five acre and a two acre lot were sold for residences from the NE and SE sections of the 100 acre property in the 1970s.
 The Kilbournes used the property to grow Christmas trees - hence the plentiful Scotch Pines on the property."
-They also state that the original mailbox is in use today.
 This is a private residence without public access.